top of page

-Georgian politics has spent the past two years in a state of seemingly never-ending turmoil.
+Georgian politics has spent the past five years in a state of seemingly never-ending turmoil.
 Understanding everything that happens can be very difficult if you don’t even know the basic series of events.
 Often when researching such things on the internet, you will come across dozens of analytical articles written by journalists, politicians, or academics, but in amongst all the prose a simple knowledge of what happened and when can become cloudy.

 June 2019 - Mass protests erupt outside Tbilisi’s parliament building on 20th June